* Spot gold may rise to $1,372/oz - technicals

 * Gold has gained almost 4 pct since Feb 8

-(Updates prices) Feb 15 (Reuters) - Gold prices edged up on Thursday as the dollar weakened and investors banked on the bullion as a hedge against inflation after data showed a rise in U.S. consumer prices.
+(Adds comments, updates prices) Feb 15 (Reuters) - Gold prices rose further on Thursday, supported by a weaker dollar and as investors bought the yellow metal as a hedge against inflation after a faster-than-expected rise in U.S. consumer prices last month.

-of 0745 GMT and headed for a fourth straight session of gains.
+as of 0407 GMT and headed for a fourth straight session of gains.
 It hit its highest since Jan.
 26 at $1,355.50 on Wednesday, and has gained nearly 4 percent since it dropped to a one-month low last week.

 The dollar index against a basket of currencies was